alvis/gatsby-source-notion/README.md

 </div>

-Tired of uploading a markdown file to your GitHub for every new blog post?
-Having colleagues who don't know how to git commit? or simply you don't want to integrate with another CMS?
+Tired of committing markdown files to your git repo for every new blog post?
+Having colleagues who don't know how to git commit? or simply you don't want to introduce an additional toolset (CMS) to manage the content of your website?

 **gatsby-source-notion** is a solution for you manage the content of your Gatsby site without any